Roddy Collins: Bohemians

 Despite putting in an impressive display, Bohemians who were again reduced to 10 men on the 43rd minute were beaten 3–1 in Tolka Park in the first leg, and suffered from some careless defensive lapses and a controversial red card.
 In Germany, Bohemians shocked the hosts by winning 1–0 thanks to a goal from Glen Crowe, and were unlucky not to score more (even having a goal ruled out for off-side).
 Bohemians were out of Europe, and had made history by achieving successive away victories in European competition.
-It was at this time in his career that Collins is rumoured to have applied for a job with Dublin Corporation as a traffic warden to escape the hectic lifestyle of football.
+It was at this time in his career that Collins was rumoured to have applied for a job with Dublin Corporation as a traffic warden to escape the hectic lifestyle of football.

-In the league that season Bohs were showing good form, though with Glen Crowe emerging as a phenomenal goal-scorer and Kevin Hunt marshalling the midfield.
+In the league that season, Bohs were showing good form, though with Glen Crowe emerging as a phenomenal goal-scorer and Kevin Hunt marshalling the midfield.
 Once out of Europe, results began to dip, and Collins found himself under pressure.
 Shelbourne were clear leaders at the top, and a huge investment in the Bohemians playing side looked set to fail to reap just rewards.
 In January 2001, Collins was under huge pressure as Bohemians travelled to Santry to take on fierce rivals Shamrock Rovers.
 At half time, Bohemians were trailing the game by 3 goals, as Rovers scored 4 to Bohs 1.
 It looked certain that a new manager would be appointed following the game.
 However, in one of the most remarkable come-backs in Irish football, Bohemians put 5 past a shell-shocked Rovers side in the second half and won 6–4.
 That result, coupled with a break for several weeks due to the foot and mouth outbreak in the UK and Ireland, gave Bohemians the momentum to mount a late challenge for the league.

 Bohemians went into the last game of the season trailing Shelbourne by one point, as the Gypsies travelled to Kilkenny on the final day.
 Meanwhile, Shelbourne were hosting Cork City in a game which the hosts were expected to win comfortably.
 To win the league, Bohemians needed to win and hope that Cork could achieve at least a draw in Tolka.
 Bohemians won 5–0, while Cork shocked Shelbourne by defeating them on their home patch.
 Bohemians were crowned champions, and the aftermath of the result would shape the rest of Collins' career.